thuinanutshell/flow-task-management-app/README.md

 - How do apps like Trello scale their task management system?
 How to write production-ready code for such an application?
 -
 ## Next Steps
+- Write tests for the backend using `pytest`
 - I want to try JWT authentication and compare the trade-offs between session management and JWT
 - Deploy the project on Vercel (frontend) and Render (backend)
 - Maybe use another database like MySQL instead of SQLite